omrfrkcpr/novelit_api/README.md

 <h3 align="center">Novelit_API</h3>

   <p align="center">
-    Novelit is a robust full-stack application designed to help users manage detailed information about books.
-This repository contains the backend server built with Node.js, Express.js, SQLite, and Sequelize, following the MVC (Model-View-Controller) architecture.
-The backend handles CRUD operations to manage book data efficiently and effectively.
+    The Novelit API is a powerful and efficient RESTful service designed to manage book information within a database.
+Built with Node.js, Express.js, SQLite, and Sequelize, the API supports full CRUD operations, enabling users to create, read, update, and delete book records.
+The API follows the MVC (Model-View-Controller) architecture to ensure a clean separation of concerns, making the codebase more manageable and scalable.
     <br />
     <a href="https://github.com/omrfrkcpr/novelit_api"><strong>Explore the docs »</strong></a>
     <br />